 International Literatures and Cultures

-This interdisciplinary major emphasizes the acquisition of an advanced level of proficiency in a foreign language and its application to the study of the literary and non-literary cultural manifestations of a nation or region.
+This interdisciplinary major applies advanced proficiency in a foreign language and its application to the study of the cultural manifestations of a nation or region.

 - ANT 215 Sex, Gender, & Culture